MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/cli/building-subdirectories.md

 ## Build subdirectory from root approach

-If you prefer, you can stay at the root.
+If you prefer, you can stay at the root and build a subdirectory.

+This is probably not a good idea if you have a subdirectory like `docs`, typically you'll want _all_ Jekyll-related files together the and isolated from other code in the root.

 Here we use the `--source` and `--destination` flags.